We're hiring

 Key HR Metrics

 Key HR metrics are essential data points for evaluating the effectiveness of their human resources practices and overall workforce management.
-These metrics provide insights to help HR professionals take informed decisions, improve employee performance, and align HR strategies with business goals.
+These metrics provide valuable insights to help HR professionals make informed decisions, improve employee performance, and align HR strategies with business goals.
 Some of the critical metrics are mentioned below for more details.

 Employee Turnover Rate